YuliiaHavrylenko/blog-poster/README.md

 </p>

 ### About the project.
 The project is completely done with FLASK.
-For the front-end part, HTML and CSS were used.
+For the front-end part HTML and CSS were used.
 PostgreSQL was used as a database.

 ## Project setup